 They really fit perfectly.

 I’ve sold one of these every year at Glendale Crossing Days.
 I felt like I couldn’t go there next month without one.
-Wnat to see more candelabras and chandelier projects It can be hung from a tree–
+Want to see more candelabras and chandelier projects ?
+This upcycled chandelier can be hung from a tree–

 Or it can be hung from a shepherd’s hook.
 I left the label on one jar so that if someone likes the fragrance, they’ll know what it is.